MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 ### Customize the default Change Request form

-To customize the form, follow these steps:
+To customize the default Change Request form, follow these steps:

 1. In the Authoring Tool, select **File**, point to **Open**, and select **File**.
 In the **Open File** dialog, locate the **ServiceManager.ChangeManagement.Library.mp** management pack.
 For example, the path to the management pack might be as follows:
      D:\\Program Files \(x86\)\\Microsoft System Center\\Service Manager \<version\>  Authoring\\Library\\ServiceManager.ChangeManagement.Library.mp.